MicrosoftDocs/windows-itpro-docs/windows/manage/windows-10-start-layout-options-and-policies.md

 <p>Group Policy: <strong>Start layout</strong></p>
 <p>Group Policy: <strong>Prevent users from customizing their Start Screen</strong></p>
 <div class="alert">
-<strong>Warning</strong>
+<strong>Note</strong>
-<p><strong>Start layout</strong> can only be applied to a device using the same architecture (32-bit or 64-bit) as the device on which <strong>Start layout</strong> was created.
-When a Start screen layout is imported with Group Policy or MDM, the users cannot pin, unpin, or uninstall apps from the Start screen.
-Users can view and open all apps in the <strong>All Apps</strong> view, but they cannot pin any apps to the Start screen.</p>
+<p> When a full Start screen layout is imported with Group Policy or MDM, the users cannot pin, unpin, or uninstall apps from the Start screen.
+Users can view and open all apps in the <strong>All Apps</strong> view, but they cannot pin any apps to the Start screen.
+When a partial Start screen layout is imported, users cannot change the tile groups applied by the partial layout, but can modify other tile groups and create their own.</p><p><strong>Start layout</strong> policy can be used to pin apps to the taskbar based on an XML File that you provide.
+Users will be able to change the order of pinned apps, unpin apps, and pin additional apps to the taskbar.
 </div>
 <div>